ramiro-l/Truquito-App/README.md

 - Make sure to follow the existing code **style guidelines**.

-- Send a Pull Request to the `develop` branch with a detailed description of the proposed changes and reference the related issue.
+- Send a Pull Request to the `dev` branch with a detailed description of the proposed changes and reference the related issue.

 ## Contribute ideas, bugs or feedback 💡